10 Best Renters Insurance Companies in Florida of 2022

 Coverage for Hazardous Natural Disasters

-However, for those who live near the coast, you can do your research and find an insurer that has flood coverage as an add-on to your policy.
+However, for those who live near the coast, you can research and find an insurer with flood coverage as an add-on to your policy.

 If you don’t get the add-on, and if any of your damages exceed the amount of your coverage, you will be responsible for paying the costs that aren’t covered.

 If the insurer doesn’t have an add-on, you can turn to a private company specializing in flood insurance or look at the National Flood Insurance Program (NFIP).

 A standard policy renters insurance also doesn’t cover damages caused by earthquakes.

 How Much Does Renters Insurance Cost in Florida?